-The Teachers Service Commission, TSC has been accused of allegedly killing the Kenya National Union of Teachers.
+The Teachers Service Commission, KNUT Teachers has been accused of allegedly killing the Kenya National Union of Teachers.
 These sentiments came from former PM Raila Odinga has who launched a scathing attack on the TSC.

 In a strong-worded statement, the ODM leader said: “Through a series of intentional actions, the TSC has disabled and is now en route to killing Knut.
 (TSC Is Killing KNUT)